cloudfoundry/docs-bosh/content/nats-ca-rotation.md

 * Each VM/agent continues to use the old client certificates to communicate with the NATS server.

 !!! warning
-    In the below operations file `add-new-ca.yml`, the `nats_server_tls_2` certificate is generated with the `internal_ip` as the only Subject Alternative Name.
+    In the below operations file `add-new-ca.yml`, the `nats_server_tls_2` certificate is generated with the `internal_ip` as the only “Subject Alternative Name”.
 Please remember to add any other SANs that maybe neccessary to your environment.

 `add-new-ca.yml`